DataDog/storedog/README.md

 - **The Datadog Agent**: collects metrics and traces from the other services and sends them to Datadog.
 - **Puppeteer**: A Node.js service that runs a headless browser to generate RUM data for the frontend.

+> [!NOTE]
-This application is built and tested to run within [Datadog Learning Center](https://learn.datadoghq.com/) lab environments.
-No guarantees are made that this application will run outside of the Datadog Learning Center lab environments.
+> This application is built and tested to run within [Datadog Learning Center](https://learn.datadoghq.com/) lab environments.
+This application can be run outside of the Datadog Learning Center lab environments, but some features may not work as expected.
+>
+> This documentation includes instructions for running the application locally and in lab environments.

 Many parts of this application were intentionally modified to introduce performance issues, security vulnerabilities, and other intentionally problematic code.
 This is to help you learn how to use Datadog to troubleshoot and fix these issues.
 This application is not intended to be used in production.